arpitbbhayani/articles/blogs/image-steganography.md

 This art of concealing message is called Steganography.
 The word is derived from the Greek word “στεγαυω” which means "secret or covered writing".
 In modern times, steganography can be looked into as the study of the art and science of communicating in a way that hides the presence of the communication.

 Steganography continued over time to develop into new levels.
 Invisible inks, microdots, writing behind postal stamps are all examples of steganography in its physical form.
 Most of these early developments happened during World War I and II where everyone was trying to outsmart each other.
-The left half of the image below are bunch of microdots, sent by German spies and intercepted by Allied intelligence, and the right half is the camera that was used to print such microdots.
+The left half of the image below are a bunch of microdots, sent by German spies and intercepted by Allied intelligence, and the right half is the camera that was used to print such microdots.

 ![Microdots and Microdot Camera](https://user-images.githubusercontent.com/4745789/72497176-da0ccd80-3851-11ea-96b0-759d7e62f451.png)